 HOW DO I FILE AN INSURANCE CLAIM?

 This will depend on the type of travel protection you have purchased.
-Your Travel Experience Creator will provide guidance on how to file a claim or you can refer to your travel documents for contact information.
+Please refer to your travel documents for contact information.

 CAN I REQUEST A WHEELCHAIR OR ASSISTANCE AT THE AIRPORT?